How I Got Clients When No One Yet Heard about Doulas

 Be curious about your potential clients:

-It may come to you as a surprise, but you should lead the interview and every encounter with a potential client with QUESTIONS!
-Everyone loves to feel seen and heard, especially individuals seeking leaders, coaches, and support persons.
-Potential clients must feel that their mindsets, beliefs, challenges, and desired experiences are at the center of your attention.
-Therefore, informing, sharing, telling, and even cheering will not result in getting clients, but asking questions and being curious about an expectant individual will navigate the conversation toward a signed contract.
-When you actively listen to what people desire and the challenges they experience, you can focus on how you can help them achieve their goals.
+Leading an interview or any encounter with a potential client should always begin with asking questions.
+It may come as a surprise, but everyone loves to feel heard and seen, especially when seeking leaders, coaches, or support persons.
+Clients need to feel that their beliefs, mindsets, challenges, and desired experiences are at the center of your attention.
+Simply informing, sharing, telling, or cheering will not result in getting clients.
+Instead, being curious and asking questions about the expectations of the individual will navigate the conversation towards a signed contract.
+Active listening to what people desire and the challenges they experience is crucial in understanding how you can help them achieve their goals.

 Leading the interview with questions is a strategy I teach in all my programs, and if you’re not ready yet to jump into my immersion programs, you can read my book, The Art of Coaching for Childbirth.
 You’ll find many powerful questions to lead and establish rapport with potential clients.